neil7057/pjl_host_system/README.md

 ## Leo's Oreo Emporium

 An E-commerce website to pay homage to my son's love of the biscuits themselves and everything Oreo.
-Built using a django framework; data structures follow those employed in similar applications with additions for enhanced functionality/complexity.
+Built within a django framework; data structures follow those employed in similar applications with additions for enhanced functionality/complexity.

 [View the live project here.](https://leos-oreos-shop-2a6fc504879b.herokuapp.com/)